 Every year the Citizens Advice service helps millions of people.
-However, every so often someone comes away from a bureau feeling unhappy.
+However, every so often someone comes away feeling unhappy.
 Perhaps you had to wait for ages, only to find out that there is very little we can do for you.
 Perhaps you felt that you were not treated with respect or courtesy.
 Perhaps our advice didn’t help or was wrong.

 Unfortunately, these things happen.
 We know we are not perfect.
 But we aim to be.
 That is why we have a complaints procedure.
 Sometimes we can put things right; sometimes we can only explain ourselves and apologize.
 But we do want to learn from our mistakes.
 What you tell us helps to improve our service to you.

 We will treat your complaint confidentially, seriously and quickly.